TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 If you look closely at the beginning of each line, you will observe the repeating pattern of "@, *sequence*, +, *quality*" for every four lines.

 You can use the arrow keys on your keyboard to get a very real feeling about the length of some of these reads.
-Remember that since every fourth line encodes the quality for each position using all basic computer *ASCII* characters including symbols, numbers and text: It mostly looks like a random garble.
+Remember that since every fourth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: It mostly looks like a random garble.
+Nonetheles, these symbols are used in all FASTQ files, and the reason is that quality scores are encoded into a compact form, which uses only 1 byte per quality value.
+In this encoding, the quality score is represented as the character with an ASCII code equal to its value + 33.
+You can use this likn to check the [Quality score Encoding](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm#).

-The folowing caption correlatates the values of the **quality** as a *Phred quality (Q) score*:
+Also, the folowing caption correlatates the values of the **quality** as a *Phred quality (Q) score* with the base call acuracy or probability of incorrect base calling:
 ![Q](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/PhredScore.png)

 ## Quality control and filtering of the raw reads 🛂

 Sometimes when we sequence, we see a lot of low quality reads.
-These, we want to get rid of because they mostly contain noise that may confuse the downstream analysis.
+These, we want to get rid of because they mostly contain "noise" that may confuse the downstream analysis.

 By specifying `--min_length 1000` and `--keep_percent 90` we keep only the reads that live up to these requirements.